Esc

 -- Error: Expected enum variant, found record syntax

--- Hint: Use 'type alias' to define a record type alias.
+-- Hint: Use an inline record type annotation instead.

 Unclosed Paren